kokoko3k/koko-aio-slang/docs-ng.md

         nearby pixels, thereby altering their "Warped" shape.

-** Fake Transparencies blending:**<br>
-    Detect vertical patterns used in some games to fake transparent colors and blends them.
-    (eg Sonic waterfalls or Kirby's dreamland 3 water)

-    Overridden X(Y)-sharpness: The lower, the blurrier.

 **Tate mode (use horizontal scanlines):**<br>
     Rotates (or not) mask and scanlines by 90°<br>